bcrist/microbe/readme.md

 On reset, chip implementations should initialize the chip's clocks based on a `clocks` constant (of type `chip.clocks.Config`) declared in the root source file.
 If no such declaration exists, the chip's default clock configuration should be used.

-Chip implementations should also provide `chip.clocks.applyConfig(...)` to allow dynamic clock changes.
+Chip implementations should also provide `chip.clocks.apply_config(...)` to allow dynamic clock changes.
 Peripherals that are sensitive to clock frequencies (UARTs, PWMs etc.) will generally assume the clocks they use do not change, so care must be taken when using this.

-Chip implementations may also provide `chip.clocks.getConfig()` to provide a version of the configuration with additional details and defaults filled in.
+Chip implementations may also provide `chip.clocks.get_config()` to provide a version of the configuration with additional details and defaults filled in.
 This should be comptime callable.
-If it does not return a `chip.clocks.Config` struct, it should return a `chip.clocks.ParsedConfig` struct.
+If it does not return a `chip.clocks.Config` struct, it should return a `chip.clocks.Parsed_Config` struct.

 The clock config struct may also contain fields for configuring low-power modes or other power-related features.